 There are basically two main ways to load and process data stored in xdf files.
 For more information, it is best to directly refer to xdf on github.

-- Based on MATLAB®: Use the provided function “load_xdf.m” to directly load the file into the MATLAB® workspace or just use EEGLAB which has an xdf importer that you can install.
+- Based on MATLAB®: Use the provided function “load_xdf.m” to directly load the file into the MATLAB® workspace or just use EEGLAB.
+Here, you can use the xdfimport extension to load xdf files.
+With the bva-io extension it is also possible to export data directly to the BrainVision data format.

 - Based on Python: There are also Python-based functions available.
 For convenience, you can also use MNELAB, a graphical user interface for MNE which provides a variety of analyzing tools (such as ICA) and can export to the BrainVision data format.